BEROCHLU/sakata/README.md

    - Python 3
    - Node.js 16
    - MinGW-w64 (optional): For users who want to use GCC with MinGW.
-      [This link](https://code.visualstudio.com/docs/cpp/config-mingw) is provided for setup MinGW.
-But an [another link](https://winlibs.com/) is recommended due to error `the file has been downloaded incorrectly`.
+      [This link](https://code.visualstudio.com/docs/cpp/config-mingw) is provided for setting up MinGW.
+However, due to an error with "The file has been downloaded incorrectly!" [another link](https://winlibs.com/) is recommended
    - brain.js (optional): A GPU accelerated library for Neural Networks written in JavaScript.

 2. **Install packages**: